Get Practical Leadership Tips and Insights

 The Moral Leader

-Discover the essential qualities and practices of a moral leader.
-Learn how to become a moral leader who inspires, guides, and builds a cohesive, purpose-driven team through integrity, generosity, and understanding.
-Read on to find out more!
 “Don’t look out only for your own interests, but take an interest in others, too” Philippians 1:4 As we grow older, some of us gain wisdom and humility.
 Others become bitter and reactive.
 The fork in the road determining whether we become bitter or better has much to do with how we process the troubles in life and the relationships that did not work out as we might have hoped.
 In this article, I hope to strengthen your team-building outlook by considering how to apply the Scripture above in the context of building like-minded teams: Seek to Understand Yesterday, I met with a potential new team member.
-Most of our time together was
+Most of our time together was invested in learning about his history, his values, and his life situation.
+This is important because those things often determine if working together will be a good fit.
+In fact, they are just as important as one’s

 Read More »